Creative Dundee’s speciality is working in partnership with individuals and organisations to benefit creative communities, the city and its people.

 Collaborating with Dundee Place Partnership, Creative Dundee researched the cultural and creative opportunities across the city over 5 months.
 Being present at community hubs, festivals and events, the research aimed to understand what culture means to people and where it happens across the city.

 We run regular and one-off events for people to meet and hear about activities happening locally, to have conversations about the future of the city, and to experiment with ways of working.
-We regularly connect people at Pecha Kucha Night, Dundee Soup and through our Amps network.
+We regularly connect people at Pecha Kucha Night and through our Amps network.
 We also champion the city’s vibrant creative industries and cultural activities by working closely with the UNESCO City of Design Dundee team, providing guided tours to interested parties, and producing the popular crowdsourced city guide: 99 things to Do and See in Dundee.

 Act Locally: Today’s Fight for the Future of Equality was an event Creative Dundee ran and also an accompanying zine.
 Created specifically for the event, we commissioned the work of writers who shared their perspective on inequality as they see and experience it.